Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-10/_posts/2017-02-01-variables.md

 var redColor = 123;
 var greenColor = 39;
 var blueColor = 21;
-function setup()
+ // this function is called only once function setup()
 {
     createCanvas(800,600);
 }
+/* this function is called continuously
+    while the sketch is open in the browser
+*/
 function draw()
 {
     background(redColor,greenColor,blueColor);